-The role and function of the Board, Board Committees, which includes the differing roles of the Executive Director and Non-Executive Directors as well as the schedule of issues and decisions reserved for the Board, are clearly delineated in the Board Charter.
-The Board Charter is reviewed when it is deemed necessary, in order to ensure the practices of the Group is in line with latest changes in MCCG and LR.
-The Board Charter is available on the Company's website at http://www.ataims.com.my.
+The roles and functions of the Board, Board Committees, including the differing roles of the Executive Director and Non-Executive Directors as well as the schedule of issues and decisions reserved for the Board, are clearly delineated in the Board Charter.
+The Board Charter is reviewed when it is deemed necessary, in order to ensure the practices of the Group are in line with latest changes in MCCG and LR.
+The Board Charter is available on the Company's website at www. ataims.com.my.